HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

     * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)

 #### Kushan Drone Frigates
 * Kushan Drone Frigates can now attack while they are moving.
 Previously the drones rarely ever fired while the frig was moving.
-The drones now stay in a sphere while move-attacking (edit: due to an error, we had to temporarily remove this in build 12).
 Drones frigates are also now less demanding on your PC hardware, they spray less bullets that pack a harder bunch.
 * Drone Tech Research:
     * Cost 1300->1100
 * Drone Weapons: